awsdocs/amazon-opensearch-service-developer-guide/doc_source/gzip.md

-# Compressing HTTP Requests<a name="gzip"></a>
+# Compressing HTTP requests in Amazon Elasticsearch Service<a name="gzip"></a>

-Amazon Elasticsearch Service \(Amazon ES\) domains running Elasticsearch 6\.0 or later support gzip compression for most HTTP requests and responses, which can reduce latency and conserve bandwidth\.
+You can compress HTTP requests and responses in Amazon Elasticsearch Service \(Amazon ES\) domains using gzip compression\.
+Gzip compression can help you reduce the size of your documents and lower bandwidth utilization and latency, thereby leading to improved transfer speeds\.

+Gzip compression is supported for all domains running Elasticsearch 6\.0 or later\.
 Some Elasticsearch clients have built\-in support for gzip compression, and many programming languages have libraries that simplify the process\.

-## Enabling gzip Compression<a name="gzip-enable"></a>
+## Enabling gzip compression<a name="gzip-enable"></a>

 Not to be confused with similar Elasticsearch settings, `http_compression.enabled` is specific to Amazon ES and enables or disables gzip compression on a domain\.
 Domains running Elasticsearch 7\.*x* have the featured enabled by default, whereas domains running 6\.*x* have it disabled by default\.